-- 1 In Novell iManager, click the Roles and Tasks button - 2 Click eDirectory Maintenance Utilities > Replica Ring Repair. - 3 Specify the server that will perform the operation, then click Next. - 4 Specify a user name, password, and context for the server, then click Next. - 5 Click Remove This Server from the Replica Ring, then click Next. - 6 Follow the online instructions to complete the operation.
+- 1 In Novell iManager, click the Roles and Tasks button Description: Roles and Tasks button - 2 Click eDirectory Maintenance Utilities > Replica Ring Repair. - 3 Specify the server that will perform the operation, then click Next. - 4 Specify a user name, password, and context for the server, then click Next. - 5 Click Remove This Server from the Replica Ring, then click Next. - 6 Follow the online instructions to complete the operation.